pragma Profile (Ravenscar | Restricted | Rational | Jorvik | GNAT_Extended_Ravenscar | GNAT_Ravenscar_EDF );

 No rendezvous statements are allowed.

-The Ravenscar profile also includes the following restrictions that specify that there are no semantic dependences on the corresponding predefined packages:
+The Ravenscar profile also includes the following restrictions that specify that there are no semantic dependencies on the corresponding predefined packages:

 No_Dependence => Ada.Asynchronous_Task_Control